intuition-dev/intuDesignWork/README.md

-Likely you want to go here first http://doc.metabake.org/mbake
+Likely you want to go here first http://doc.metabake.org/mbake But this section is a part of 'Foundation'.

 # FE FWs

-Some FE frameworks(FW) with Sass/LESS you can make, ex: w/ Prepros.io
+Selected FE(Front End) frameworks(FW) with Sass/LESS you can make, ex: w/ Prepros.io

 SemanticUI and 'UI Kit' are eliminated due to size.

 Default FW is Spectre.
-Two version are made, one with NavBar, and one with OffScreen, both are 3rd party Open Source libraries.
+Two version are made, one with NavBar js (in navjBar folder), and one with OffScreen js, both are 3rd party Open Source libraries.

-Also made is gridforms and navbar.
+Also made is gridform and navbar.
 You should learn now to use Prepros.io to make your own version.

-Fullpage example is good for slides, docs, simple sites.
+But there are many FE FWs, you'll end up learning a few.
+You should know how to solve a problem, such as nav, in at least FE FW.